 Why is using 20 symbols important?

 - It indicates the client is aware their speech is not well understood and they are willing to use another method to clarify communication breakdowns

 - The client gains an understanding of symbols and that they can be used to communicate

 - It indicates a gap between what the client understands and what they can express

 - It clarifies a client’s desire to communicate

-- If your child is using fewer than 20 symbols to express himself/herself or is only using symbols to increase understanding (e.g., visual supports) he/she would not be ready for a full ACS assessment.
+- If your child is using fewer than 20 symbols to express themself or is only using symbols to increase understanding (e.g., visual supports) they would not be ready for a full ACS assessment.

 - Please refer for a Consultation session so that we can help you with ideas about how to begin to use symbols to communicate or what to try next.

 - A consultation session is an opportunity for you and other team members (e.g. SLP, OT, Educator) to discuss your child’s communication skills and possible next steps to further develop their use of symbols or communication skills.
 For these sessions it is best to bring in your child’s current communication system if they have one.